stefanspringer1/Pipeline/README.md

 }
 ```

+### Throwing errors

+If an error occurs during a step, it is naturally propagated until it is caught in the code.
+There is no special handling of thrown errors by the framework.
+So step where the error is not catched yet will not be ending (an according message is not being logged), but as soon as the error gets catched inside a step, the following events do have the correct level and execution path.

 ### Stopping the execution

 Usually the execution stops at a fatal or deadly error (you can change this behaviour by setting `stopAtFatalError: false` when initializing the `Execution`).
 That means that in such a case no new step is started.